 Experienced Franchise Business Lawyer

-The Katz Law Group, P.C. has more than 35 years experience representing businesses in Massachusetts and New England in franchise transactions and disputes.
+The Katz Law Group P.C. has more than 36 years of experience representing businesses in Massachusetts and New England in franchise transactions and disputes.
 If you are thinking of buying a franchise or getting into a franchise business, contact an experienced Massachusetts franchise business attorney.
 Contact the Katz Law Group today.